TheFaberLab/HDO/README.md

 # Overview
 Arterial vasodilation caused by cerebral vasomotion can cause oscillations of the blood flow.
 Rat fMRI measurements of medetomidine sedated animals show oscillations with a characteristic frequency around 0.2 Hz.
 These hemodynamic oscillations (HDO) constitute a physiological noise source for fMRI measurements and affect analysis of fMRI data.
-The presented algorithms detect and suppresses HDO.
+The presented algorithms detect and suppress HDO.

 HDO_detection <br>
 The script ‘HDO_detection_master’ detects oscillations and delivers the output whether the inserted time course contains HDO.